-Hong Kong protesters crowd out malls in clashes with police
+Upmarket Hong Kong shopping mall clash ends in bloodshed

 Lam has promoted the Greater Bay Area as a way to provide jobs for people in Hong Kong and ease social tension.

-The megalopolis of the Greater Bay Area is made up of nine mainland cities, including Guangzhou, Zhuhai and Shenzhen, and the two special administrative regions of Hong Kong and Macau, a former Portuguese-run enclave that returned to China in 1999.
+The megalopolis of the Greater Bay Area is made up of nine mainland cities, including Guangzhou and Shenzhen, and the two special administrative regions of Hong Kong and Macau, a former Portuguese-run enclave that returned to China in 1999.

-Reporting by Joyce Zhou, Farah Master, Donny Kwok, Twinnie Siu and Jessie Pang; Writing by Nick Macfie; Editing by Peter Graff
+Reporting by Joyce Zhou, Farah Master, Donny Kwok, Twinnie Siu and Jessie Pang; writing by Nick Macfie; editing by Peter Graff and Jason Neely